helenclx/leilukin-site/src/blog/posts/2024-04-21-april-2024-leilukins-hub-overhaul-with-eleventy.md

 The following changes are not related to any features inherent to Eleventy or its plugins, but they were part of my process of rebuilding Leilukin's Hub.

+### Direct Visit to Leilukin's Hub Home Page

+I have removed the "launch page" that was used as the very first page you saw when you visited the link [leilukin.neocities.org](https://leilukin.neocities.org/).
+Now when you visit the link to my website, you will immediately see the home page wihout any extra step.

+## My Creation Page Renamed to Projects

+The page listing the things I have created has been renamed from "My Creation" to ["Projects"](/projects).

 ### Site Updates being Blog Posts

 Previously, longer [site updates](/categories/site-updates/) were made into their own pages, since Leilukin's Hub did not have its own blog when I made the first site update post.
 Now these updates are converted into blog posts.